8go/matrix-commander-rs/README.md

           values that are not set and hence have default values are not shown in the JSON output.
 E.g. if no topic is given, then there will be no topic field in the JSON output.
-Room aliases have to be unique --room-leave [<ROOM>...]
+Room aliases have to be unique --room-dm-create [<USER>...]
+          Create one or multiple direct messaging (DM) rooms for given users.
+          One or multiple users can be specified.
+For each user specified a DM room will be created.
+For each created DM room one line with room id, alias, name and topic will be printed to stdout.
+The given user(s) will receive an invitation to join the newly created room.
+The user must be permitted to create rooms.
+Combine --room-dm-create with --alias, --name and --topic to add aliases, names and topics to the room(s) to be created.
+Room aliases in --alias have to be unique --room-leave [<ROOM>...]
           Leave this room or these rooms.
 One or multiple room aliases can be specified.
 The room (or multiple ones) provided in the arguments will